Best Use of Australian Land

 But wouldn’t land used for livestock be better used for cropping to grow food?

-Only 8% of Australia’s land mass is suitable for cropping*.
-Most of our land mass cannot support any other food production than red meat.
 Most feed that livestock eat is inedible by humans.
 Around 86% of plant materials fed to livestock globally are lower value byproducts that do not meet human consumption standards**.
-Cattle, sheep and goats then convert this grass and other plants with low nutrient value into high quality protein, fatty acids, vitamins and minerals that humans can digest.